 Finally, the deferred interest programs that store credit cards offer can be a risky way to finance purchases if you’re not careful.
 With deferred interest financing, interest charges are accrued from the day you make your purchases, and they can only be waived when you pay off your entire balance before the end of the financing period.
 If you fail to do so, even by just a few dollars, then you will be responsible for interest charges dating back to when your account opened, which could be hundreds of dollars.
-In contrast, the 0% introductory APR promotional financing offered by cards like the Chase Slate® (currently unavailable) and Chase Freedom® allow you to avoid interest charges for the entire 15-month promotional financing period, whether or not you are able pay your balance off before the financing period ends.
+In contrast, the 0% introductory APR promotional financing offered by cards like the Chase Slate® (currently unavailable through this site) allow you to avoid interest charges for the entire 15-month promotional financing period, whether or not you are able pay your balance off before the financing period ends.

 Store credit cards make the most sense for those who regularly shop at the retailer offering the card, and are able to avoid interest charges by paying their statement balance in full each month.
 Those who shop around at a variety of retail stores, and those who need a card with a competitive standard interest rate should look instead at a good rewards card offered from a bank and avoid store credit cards.

 Best Department Store Credit Card